prashanth-nani/armonia/README.md

 ## To be implemented:
 - Playlists
 - Other controls (Previous, next, repeat, shuffle)
+- Settings
+- Auto detect new music files on app restart
 - Search
 - Remaining sections on the sidebar
+- Control with Music keys
 - Themes
 - Music tag editing